11 May 2026

 property, but with a type other than string.

-I’ll just leave this blog post on the official Parquet website here for further reading.
+I’ll just leave this blog post from the official Parquet website here for further reading.
 It has some nice visualizations that further explain how this works.

 Autoshredding

-So far so good.
+So far, so good.
 But we don’t want to have to specify how the values should be shredded.
-The whole point would be for DuckDB to figure it out from the data, but somehow in our first attempt it just chose the “materialize” the integer and not our object.
+The whole point would be for DuckDB to figure it out from the data, but somehow in our first attempt it just chose to “materialize” the integer and not our object.

 Well, it looks like DuckDB decides what to shred based on how often a specific type occurs in the table.
 If I add two more rows that have the same shape as the object in row 4